 Comparing home broadband in Liverpool

 There’s also very good access to superfast broadband.
-Almost all the exchanges provide fibre optic broadband for speeds of up to 76Mb on regular telephone lines with the Openreach network or 200Mb with Virgin Media.
+Almost all the exchanges provide fibre optic broadband for average speeds of up to 63-68Mb on regular telephone lines with the Openreach network, or up to 362Mb with Virgin Media.

-Broadband coverage can vary slightly depending on your location, though, so when you enter your postcode into the comparison table above we’ll show only providers that should be available to your home.
+Broadband coverage can vary slightly depending on your location, though, so when you enter your postcode into the broadband comparison table above we’ll show only providers that should be available to your home.
 When you click through to an ISP further checks will be carried out to confirm the service is available.

 Superfast broadband coverage and speed in Liverpool

 Liverpool has generally excellent superfast (broadband of at least 24Mb) availability.

 Broadband upgrades in and around Liverpool are being managed by the Merseyside Connected project, which has just over £6m allocated to infrastructure improvements and should help get more fast, unlimited broadband to homes across the city.